Notes on diesel

 - diesel-rs/diesel - Github: Official

-- Crate diesel: For when you need to check the API.
+- Crate diesel: When you're curious about the API.

-- Diesel Tag - κeen's Happy Hacκing Blog: I always appreciate your help.
+- Diesel Tag - κeen's Happy Hacκing Blog: I'm always indebted to this.